Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 That credibility phenomena is something Penn State political science professor Kevin Munger writes about in his research on clickbait.

-The main reason people want to consume political news, Munger says, has very little to do with knowing who to vote for every four years.
+The main reason people want to consume political news, Munger said, has little to do with knowing whom to vote for every four years.

 "If that's all you needed to do, you really wouldn't have to consume very much news at all," Munger said in an interview with NPR.
 "For most people, they're doing it for some combination of entertainment purposes and wanting to display their knowledge to their social group."

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."